 What many people may not know is that there is an art to assembling veneer and each technique produces different patterns and results.
-Below are some of the common questions when working with and selecting veneer styles for your wood doors.
+Below are some of the common questions when working with and selecting veneer styles for your commercial wood doors.

 Book Match: Every other piece of veneer is turned over so that the two planes mirror each other.
 This gives the impression of an opened book, and creates a symmetrical pattern.
 Book matching is the most commonly used veneer matching type in the industry.

 Slip Match: The action of matching adjoining pieces of veneer in a sequence without turning over alternating pieces, like dealing a deck of cards.
 The grain figure repeats, but joints won’t have a mirrored, or “open book” effect.

 What Causes the Variation in Coloring?

 When you see a variation in color between pieces of book matched veneer, it is referred to as “barber poling.”
 Since wood is a natural product, when it is sliced it causes a distortion of the grain.
 As the knife blade hits the wood it creates a “loose” side where the cells have been opened up by the blade, and a “tight” side.
 When the book matching technique is applied the “tight” and “loose” faces alternate on the adjacent pieces of veneer.
 These “tight” and “loose” faces may accept stain or reflect light differently, which ultimately can cause the variation of color.
 The door can appear to be stripped, like an old-fashioned barber pole.